A little bit about me and my freelancing journey...

 What I do aside from work?

 Like most people, I also take a break from work once in a while.
-I go hiking and camping with my family.
+I go hiking and camping with my son.
 If not in the mountains, we just travel and explore places.
 I also collect banknotes of every country we visit.

 This is one thing I liked the most in freelancing.
-I was able to do these things without worrying about taking leaves and work schedule because I handle my own time.
+I was able to do these things without worrying about absences and work schedule because I handle my own time.
 Don't worry.
 Before I take a break, I see to it that all the tasks are done.
 I always deliver work on or before the agreed deadline.
 And most of the times, I still work even we're traveling.

 So yeah!
 Bring it on!
 I'm ready to take more projects and I assure you that you'll be satisfied with my work.